-Dr Tania Fahey Palma is a Lecturer in Linguistics and Dean of Chinese Affairs at the University of Aberdeen.
-She is also Programme Director of the MSc Professional Communication and Co-Director of Internationalisation for the School of Language, Literature, Music and Visual Culture.
+Dr Tania Fahey Palma is a Lecturer in Linguistics and Programme Director for the MSc Professional Communication and the MSc Cultural and Creative Communication.
+She has also held the roles of Dean of East Asia and Co-Director of Internationalisation for the School of Language, Literature, Music and Visual Culture.
 She has teaching experience at a range of third level institutions including the University of Edinburgh, Newcastle University, Beijing Language and Culture University and Mary Immaculate College-University of Limerick.
-Her expertise lies in the areas of Applied Linguisitcs including Institutional Discourse, Professional Communication and Intercultural Communication.
-Her research and range of experience working with multicultural teams at different universities and living and working in a variety of different countries including the UK, China, Ireland, Spain, Chile, and the US, has provoked a keen interest in workplace interaction across professional contexts and cultures.
-Dr Fahey Palma has a keen interest in interdisciplinary research and is currently working on projects with the Medical School at the University of Aberdeen.
+Her expertise lies in the areas of Applied Linguistics including Institutional Discourse, Professional Communication and Intercultural Communication.
+Her research and range of experience working with multicultural teams at different universities and living and working in a variety of different countries including the UK, China, Ireland, Spain, Chile, and the US, has provoked a strong interest in workplace interaction across professional contexts and cultures.
+Dr Fahey Palma's research is interdisciplinary in nature and she is passionate about communication in the context of Healthcare and Legal Discourse.

 Novice Professional Communication

 Dr Fahey Palma is Programme Director of the MSc Professional Communication and coordinates three courses on the programme:

 She also coordinates two undergraduate honours courses at the School of Language and Literature: